XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

 \section{Methodology}

 Consider a temporal sequence $\mathcal{Q}$ of events denoted as $\langle \rangle$, where $L$ represents the sequence length.
-Each event, $e_{i}$, can be characterized by a pair $(t_{i},k_{i})$: $t_{i}$ signifies the event time, and $k_{i}\in\{1,2,...,n_{K}\}$ indicates the event type, with $K$ denoting the total number of type classes.
-The objective of the event prediction problem is to predict the subsequent event, $e_{L+1}=(t_{L+1},k_{L+1})$.
-It's important to note that the time of each event, $t_i$, is irregular, i.e., events don't occur at fixed intervals.
+Each event, $e_{i}$, can be characterized by a pair $(t_{i},k_{i})$: $t_{i}$ signifies the event time, and $k_{i}\in\{1,2,...,K\}$ indicates the event type, with $K$ denoting the total number of type classes.
+The objective of the event prediction problem is to predict the subsequent event $e_{L+1}=(t_{L+1},k_{L+1})$.
+It is important to note that the time of each event, $t_i$, is irregular meaning events do not occur at fixed intervals.
 These event times can exhibit patterns across various temporal scales.
-To illustrate, clinical operational events like medication administration may be recorded at minute intervals within an operation room, yet they might be logged hourly when noted pre- or post-operation.
+For instance, clinical operational events like medication administration may be recorded at minute intervals within an operation room but may be recorded every few hours during the pre-operation or post-operation phases.